 Required Training for the Prevention of Clergy Misconduct

 As most are aware, Healthy Boundary training is now mandatory in the United Church of Christ.
-These workshops are intended to equip ordained, commissioned, and licensed clergy, as well as other church leaders and staff, to understand healthy boundaries in ministry relationships.
+These workshops are intended to equip ordained, commissioned, and licensed clergy to understand healthy boundaries in ministry relationships.
 Healthy and vital ministries rely on trust and mutual support to create spaces of welcome and safety for all.
 Leaders must understand the role of power and vulnerability in order to create and maintain healthy boundaries and to choose healthy self-care strategies.

 - Healthy Boundaries 201: Beyond Basics and Into the Internet is an advanced discussion of healthy boundaries for clergy and church leaders, designed for those who have completed Healthy Boundaries 101.
 Participants will cover boundaries, power, vulnerability, and self-care, as well as topics in internet technology and social media.
-There is a prerequisite of Healthy Boundaries 101 or similar foundation workshop.
+There is a prerequisite of Healthy Boundaries 101 or a similar foundation workshop.
 (Fee is $75)